TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/RestoreRegister/Index.rst

 RESTORE\_REGISTER
 =================

-This unsets the latest changes in the register-array as set by :ref:`LOAD_REGISTER <cobj-load-register>`.
+This unsets the latest changes in the register array as set by :ref:`LOAD_REGISTER <cobj-load-register>`.

 Internally registers work like a stack where the original register is